 If a recommended student does not follow Senate regulations, please indicate on the award recommendation form why this student should still receive the award as the best available candidate.

-Students who do not meet the award eligibility criteria due to dropping courses or withdrawing from school may have their award reduced or cancelled, unless an academic appeal is granted.
+Students who do not meet the award eligibility criteria due to dropping courses or withdrawing completely may have their award reduced or cancelled, unless an academic appeal is granted.
 Please have student contact their Enrolment Service Advisor (ESA) for further details on the academic appeal process.

 Departments may choose to refer to Student Aid BC's moderate standard of living cost (MSOL) table when evaluating student's submitted financial need.
 Note the MSOL table is different based on study period and dependent status.
 Departments can also choose to use your own questions and metrics for evaluating financial need.

-Awards specifically for supporting student participating in CO-OP in current session (24W):
+Awards specifically for supporting student participating in CO-OP in current session (25W):

 - 100% of the award can be paid out during the CO-OP term.